trufflesuite/truffle/packages/truffle-core/docs/advanced/commands.md

 Optional parameter:

-* `-e environment`: Specify the environment.
-Default is "development".
+* `--network name`: Specify the network to use, using artifacts specific to that network.

 ##### init